-- Set up a bed or use bedroom on the first floor.
+- Set up a bed or use bedroom on the same floor.

 - Have a bathroom or a portable commode on the same floor where you spend most of your day.

-You may need help with bathing, using the toilet, cooking, running errands and shopping, going to your doctor's office, and exercising.
-If you do not have a caregiver to help you at home for the first 1 or 2 weeks, ask your doctor or nurse about having a trained caregiver come to your home.
+You may need help with bathing, using the toilet, cooking, running errands and shopping, going to your medical appointments, and exercising.
+If you do not have a caregiver to help you at home for the first 1 or 2 weeks, ask your health care provider about having a trained caregiver come to your home.

-Ask your doctor or physical therapist about using a stationary bicycle and swimming as extra exercises to build your muscles and bones
+Ask your provider or physical therapist about using a stationary bicycle and swimming as extra exercises to build your muscles and bones.

 Try not to sit for more than 45 minutes at a time.
 Get up and move around after 45 minutes if you will be sitting some more.